Limmen/csle/Installation.md

 Logs of CSLE will be stored in `/tmp/csle`, create this directory and set the permissions so that the user used for running commands can read and write to this directory.

+3. **Setup the configuration**

+- Setup your configuration (e.g define default username and passwords for the management system) by editing the config file `csle/config.json`

 4. **Create log directory**
     - Run command:
      ```bash
      mkdir /tmp/csle
      ```

 5. **Create PID file directory**
     - Run commands:
      ```bash
      mkdir /var/log/csle
      mkdir /var/log/csle/datasets